mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 ---
-title: "Navigating the Caviness File System Structure"
+title: "Navigating the Caviness Filesystem"
 teaching: 30
 exercises: 5
 questions:
 - "How do I navigate and start interacting with files and directories on Caviness?"
-- "How do I keep track of where I am in the file system?"
+- "How do I keep track of where I am in the filesystem?"
 objectives:
 - Learn how to navigate around directories and look at their contents.
 - Explain the difference between a file and a directory.